-In PowerShell, when you need to show a variable’s value in a string you typically just add the variable along with some other text inside of a string with double-quotes as shown below
+When you need to show a PowerShell variable in a string, you typically just add the variable along with some other text inside of a string with double-quotes as shown below

 Related: Back to Basics: PowerShell Strings

 Putting a variable inside of a double-quoted string is called variable expansion.
 This method of variable insertion is fine if the variable in question has a value.

 But what if the string is part of a larger script and you have various conditions that might set

 $serverName.
 This means that the variable might not contain any value at all.
 At that point, your message just looks messed up.

 You can see below if you just insert the PowerShell variable inside of the string and then return the value, nothing is shown.
 You have no way to know if that value even contained a variable reference at all!

 The solution?
 Make it a habit of enclosing your variables inside of strings with simple brackets.